Does acupuncture hurt?

 How often will I need treatments?

 It depends on the condition.
 If you haven’t had it for long, then usually two or three treatments will be enough to notice a significant change.
-If however it’s been around for a long time, then it’s more than likely going to take a little longer as it will depend on how far the condition has progressed as well as the energetic state of the individual. .
+If however it’s been around for a long time, then it’s more than likely going to take a little longer as it will depend on how far the condition has progressed as well as the energetic state of the individual.
+Depending on the condition you may be asked to attend the clinic two or three times per week.
+Generally, once a week is sufficient for less serious symptoms.
 Oriental medicine doesn’t treat the disease.
 It treats the deficiency of the person with the condition.
+With this in mind, your general health and wellbeing will definitely improve during the course of your treatment.

 What conditions or symptoms can acupuncture treat?